Our Learn to Sail Programs

 learn-to-sail-2

-CANSail Wet Feet (ages 6 to 8)
+Wet Feet (ages 6 to 8)

 CANSail's Wetfeet is a sailing and boating introductory program that is specific to 6-8 year olds.
 The curriculum, lesson plans and teaching methods are specific to engaging this young group (fun and play oriented) while at the same time effective at teaching them about sailing boats, water safety, and fundamental movement and balance skills in Optimist Dinghies and dockside.
 Students can seamlessly move up to the Optimist Sailing Program when ready.